 The UK has one of the worst records on gender equality, with men outperforming women on pay, board-level representation, and the gap between male and female employment.

-Women earn 14.1% less than men (Fawcett Society) and typically receive less than half of the bonus men receive (market-inspector.co.uk).
-Women with degrees face a pay gap too – aggregate figures (where full-time and part-time stats are combined) reveal a 23% pay gap.
+Even though it has been 50 years since the Equal Pay Act, women still earn less than men in Britain today Women earn 13.7% less than men and typically receive less than half of the bonuses men receive (Fawcett Society).
+Women with degrees face a pay gap too – aggregate figures (where full-time and part-time stats are combined) reveal a 23% pay gap

 Here at the Students’ Union, the track record isn’t great.
 Since 1952, there have been just 8 women presidents.
-Over the past decade, just 27% of all Exec Officers have been women, and there hasn’t been a female Activities Officer at all.
-No women have been elected into an Officer role in the past 2 years.
+Over the past decade, just 27% of all Exec Officers have been women, and for the first time ever we have a female Activities Officer in post.
+Due to the Women in Leadership programme last year, we have seen women elected into an Officer role where there were none over the past 2 years.

 So, what’s going on?

-This programme is for any student who identifies as a woman, and is here to encourage you to develop your skills and confidence, and consider standing in the 2019 Exec Officer elections.
-It is made up of a series of 4 workshops and one follow-up session in the spring:
+The programme has been created to encourage you to develop your skills and confidence and consider standing in the 2021 Exec Officer Elections.
+It is made up of a series of 6 workshops and one follow-up session in the spring: